HubSpot/transmute/README.md

 pickTwo(Map({one: 1, two: 2, three: 3}));
 ```

-`transmute` also includes some helpful function composition functions which are powerful when we combine them with curried transforms.
+`transmute` also includes some helpful composition functions which are powerful when we combine them with curried transforms.

 ```javascript
 import { Map, Set } from 'immutable';